amazon-ion/ion-docs/guides/symbols-guide.md

     be user-defined.
 Failure to find a match should be conveyed, but should not raise an error.

-## SymbolToken equivalence

-In order to fully support the equivalence semantics defined by the specification, SymbolToken equivalence must be implemented as follows.
-When text is

--   *Defined*, SymbolTokens with the same text are equivalent;
-    importLocation is ignored.

--   *Undefined*, if importLocation is

-    -   *Defined*, SymbolTokens are equivalent if and only if their importLocations' importName and importSID are equivalent.

-    -   *Undefined*, the SymbolToken represents the special symbol zero, which is used to denote that a SymbolToken has unknown text in any symbol table.
-SymbolTokens representing symbol zero are equivalent only to other SymbolTokens representing symbol zero.

 ## Reading SymbolTokens

-Ion readers must support being provided with an optional Catalog to use for resolving shared symbol table imports declared within local symbol tables encountered in the stream.
-If a declared import is not found in the Catalog, all of the symbol IDs in its max\_id range will have unknown text.
+Ion readers must support being provided with an optional catalog to use for resolving shared symbol table imports declared within local symbol tables encountered in the stream.
+If a declared import is not found in the catalog, all of the symbol IDs in its max\_id range will have unknown text.

 Generally, Ion readers provide two kinds of SymbolToken reading APIs,